2023 Solar Incentives Guide for Weston, MA - Tax Credits & Rebates

 EcoWatch's Weston, MA Solar Incentives FAQs

-Your best bet is to talk to someone from the company that installed your system — or speak to a local Weston solar installer — to learn about which incentives you might qualify for.
-If your system was installed after January 1, 2022, you likely qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
+Your best bet is to talk to someone from the company that installed your system – or get in touch with a local Weston solar installer — to better understand which incentives you may qualify for.
+If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
 Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-To find the best solar panel installer in your area, check out our guide to Weston's best solar panel companies.
+To find a top-rated solar panel installer, check out our guide to Weston's best solar panel companies.

 Can I use a combination of solar and another type of renewable energy to power my home?

-Yes, you can use multiple types of renewable energy to power your home, such as a combination of solar and wind power.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-You should discuss your proposed plan with your local Weston solar installation expert, to make sure you know what you'll need and what kinds of incentives you might or might not qualify for.
+Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of wind and solar.
+You can also combine renewable energy generation with a backup source of non-renewable energy.
+Make sure that you discuss your plan with your local Weston solar installation expert, to get an understanding of what will be needed and what types of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.